codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

-- `-r` doesn't follow recursive symlinks (we won't test for symlinks at all)
+- The `-r` flag doesn't follow recursive symlinks (symlinks will not be tested)
-- GNU Grep doesn't guarantee the sorting order of the output, it processes the files in the order the underlying filesystem returns them.
-For your `grep`, you can print the matching lines to stdout in any order you want.
-We won't test for the order.
+- GNU grep doesn't guarantee the sorting order of output; it processes files in filesystem order.
+Your `grep` can output matching lines in any order
-- If no directory is provided with `-r`, `grep` runs the search in the current working directory.
+- If no directory is provided with `-r`, `grep` searches the current working directory

 # Stage 5: Multiple-directory recursive search